 5 Health Benefits of Anise Oil Uses

-Now that we know what anise oil is and how to use it safely, why should we use it at all?
+Now that we know what anise oil is why should we use it at all?
 Here are five benefits of anise oil and uses that are backed by research.

 1. Anise Oil Uses – Anti-inflammatory Pain Relief

-A major constituent of anise seed oil, anethole, was tested in 2014 for its pain-relieving abilities apart from simply making the individual feel sedated.
+A major constituent of anise seed oil, anethole, was tested in animal models in 2014 for its pain-relieving abilities apart from simply making the individual feel sedated.
 The results were fairly clear that the compound helped to lessen pain without creating sedation, most likely thanks to anti-inflammatory actions.
 (3)

 This backs traditional uses as a pain reliever, particularly as an oil for muscle pain and inflammatory discomfort.